UbiquitousLearning/mllm/scripts/vibe_coding/add_new_op.md

 3. Ensure proper inclusion of necessary header files
 4. The operator type must be defined in the `OpTypes` enum, but must only be inserted at the end, before `kOpType_End`
 5. The new operator must be registered following the project's factory pattern
+6. Please check `./build_mllm.md` to learn how to build mllm.